mageec/benchmark-framework/README.md

 `src/gdb_runners`.
-Run `export PYRO_HMAC_KEY=<HMAC key>`, where `<HMAC key>` is the key you've just put into the GDB manager and GDB runners. in the same terminal, start up a Pyro4 nameserver with `python -m Pyro4.naming`.
+Run `export PYRO_HMAC_KEY=<HMAC key>`, where `<HMAC key>` is the key you've just put into the GDB manager and GDB runners.
+In the same terminal, start up a Pyro4 nameserver with `python -m Pyro4.naming`.

 Start up each GDB runner in the platform's relevant GDB.